| |

 Sweet & Salty Peanut Butter Chocolate Chip Cheesecake

-How does peanut butter chocolate chip cheesecake sound?
 At the cheesecake factory, how many kinds of their cheesecake have you tried?
 Honestly, I almost always get the same one.
-I know its good and the menu is overwhelming.
-I haven’t been to one of those restaurants in about 5 years but, The white chocolate raspberry one is my favorite, but I have tried maybe two other kinds so we should use that term loosely.
+I know it’s good and the menu is a bit overwhelming.
+I haven’t been to one of those restaurants in about many years but, the white chocolate raspberry has always been my favorite.
+Considering I have tried maybe two other kinds; we should use that term loosely.

 With a cheesecake, if you care about the aesthetics at all, I always recommend using a water bath.
 I always am more successful with having a cheesecake that isn’t cracked when I do it.
 However, if you don’t care about anything but taste it’s perfectly acceptable to skip.
-If you choose to use a water bath, personally I like to use oven safe bags around my cheesecake pan to prevent any leaks.
+If you choose to use a water bath, personally I like to use either the double pan method or oven safe bags around my cheesecake pan to prevent any leaks.

 Peanut Butter Chocolate Chip Cheesecake Key Ingredients